Iron-Ham/daily-challenge/BlackjackMonteCarlo/src/readme.md

 # Monte Carlo Simulation of Blackjack

 ## Running
+**Requires Java 1.8 Compiler**.
 Compile all java files, and execute the PlayBlackjack class.

 `cd /path/to/src/`